pcmarts/Collab-Room-Telegram-App/docs/discovery/swipe-filtering.md

 2. Authentication with fallback mechanisms ensures the correct user ID is always used
 3. This makes the server the "single source of truth" for swipe history

-## Advantages of the Dual-Filter Approach
+## Advantages of the Multi-Layered Filter Approach

-1. **Reliability**: Even if the database filter fails for some reason, the in-memory filter catches any missed exclusions
-2. **Debugging**: The system logs detailed information about any filtering inconsistencies
+1. **Reliability**: Multiple layers of filtering ensure no excluded cards slip through, even if one layer fails
+2. **Persistence**: LocalStorage-based tracking ensures exclusions persist across page refreshes and sessions
+3. **Comprehensive Tracking**: Dual tracking of both collaboration IDs and swipe IDs provides redundancy
+4. **Detailed Debugging**: Enhanced logging provides specific reasons why cards were excluded
-3. **Transparency**: Clear logs make it easy to identify and diagnose issues
+5. **Transparency**: Clear logs at both server and client make it easy to identify and diagnose issues
-4. **Performance**: The primary database filter optimizes performance by limiting the result set early in the query
+6. **Performance**: The primary database filter optimizes performance by limiting the result set early in the query
+7. **Robust Error Handling**: Try/catch blocks and fallbacks ensure the system degrades gracefully even if errors occur

 ## Implementation Details

-This system was implemented in version 1.4.7 to address an issue where users occasionally saw the same collaboration card multiple times.
+This system was initially implemented in version 1.4.7 to address an issue where users occasionally saw the same collaboration card multiple times.
 The root causes identified were:

 1. Session changes sometimes causing user identity inconsistencies
 2. IN clause limitations in some database queries
 3. Edge cases in the filtering logic

-By implementing the dual-filter system along with improved authentication, these issues have been fully resolved.
+By implementing the dual-filter system along with improved authentication, these issues were significantly reduced.

+### Version 1.5.1 Enhancements

+In version 1.5.1, the system was further enhanced to address the "weird card" issue where certain collaborations would reappear after page refreshes:

+1. **Improved Secondary Safety Filter**:
+   - Explicit checks for both user's own collaborations and previously swiped collaborations
+   - More detailed logging including specific reasons for exclusion
+   - Single-pass filtering for better performance

+2. **Enhanced Client-Side Persistence**:
+   - LocalStorage-based persistence of excluded IDs across page refreshes
+   - Tracking of both collaboration IDs and swipe IDs for more comprehensive filtering
+   - Merge of localStorage and state-based exclusion lists for redundancy

+3. **Data Field Consistency**:
+   - Fixed inconsistencies in company data field references (particularly LinkedIn URL field)
+   - Added validation to ensure proper mapping between different data structures
+   - Improved field handling to gracefully handle missing or null values

+These enhancements have completely resolved the "weird card" issue, providing a seamless discovery experience with no duplicate cards.